samelogic/element-selector/README.md

 1. Clone the repository: `git clone https://github.com/Samelogic/css-path-selector.git`
 2. Navigate to `chrome://extensions` in your Chrome browser.
 3. Enable "Developer Mode".
-4. Click on "Load unpacked extension..." and select the cloned repository.
+4. Click on "Load Unpacked" and select the cloned repository.
 5. The extension should now appear in your Chrome extension bar!

 ## Usage